 - To run (at least) one instance within your AWS cloud as an inventory beacon, ready 24/7 for any of your instances in the cloud to upload their inventory.
 This is especially valuable for short-lived instances, where the locally-installed FlexNet inventory agent has no opportunity to retry uploads around any network failures; and where fast network speeds may best support your planned short life-cycle for these instances.
-The cloud-based inventory beacon can then provide a more rugged upload to your enterprise network, since it has longer up-time and built-in mechanisms for retrying any uploads that are interrupted by transient networking issues. - Run an inventory beacon within your enterprise network (or even, potentially, in a demilitarized zone outside your firewall), to which all the cloud-based instances have network access, allowing them to upload their inventory files as and when needed.
+The cloud-based inventory beacon can then provide a more rugged upload to your enterprise network, since it has longer up-time and built-in mechanisms for retrying any uploads that are interrupted by transient networking issues.
+This also enables running the AWS EC2 connector without having to create an IAM User. - Run an inventory beacon within your enterprise network (or even, potentially, in a demilitarized zone outside your firewall), to which all the cloud-based instances have network access, allowing them to upload their inventory files as and when needed.